We All Fly

-The urge to defy gravity takes many forms.
+The human urge to defy gravity takes many forms.

 “Europe to America in under 60 hours—incredible!”

-Flying at twice the speed of sound was only part of the great airliner’s allure.
+Flying at Mach 2 was only part of the great airliner’s allure.

-Alongside the Boomer for one of military aviation’s most critical maneuvers.
+The best seat in the house for one of military aviation’s most critical maneuvers.

 Air-to-air rapid repair.